UniversalAlgebra/ALH-2018/README.md

 The conference will start at 9:30am on May 22, with about 25 talks currently scheduled over three days, May 22--24, between 9:30am and 5:30pm.
 There will be invited talks of 45-50 minutes, and contributed talks of 25 minutes.

 ### Parking on UH campus

-**East-West Center Housing Parking.** If you will be staying at East-West Center Housing (e.g., Lincoln Hall), then your accommodations are essentially just accross the street from the Math Department, and you can request a parking pass from the East-West Center.
-In that case, you should not need the type of parking pass described in the next few paragraphs.

 If you plan to attend the conference, please send us a confirmation, and please **indication if you will need parking on campus** (this request is urgent, and we need to receive your confirmation before Monday, May 7).

 If you rent a car during your travel to Hawaii, and you will need day or overnight parking on the campus for the days of the conference, you need to request it now.